-Charlie Dawes is the Pastor is the Lead Pastor of Metro Church in Alexandria, VA just outside of Washington D.C.
+Charlie Dawes is the Lead Pastor of Metro Church in Alexandria, VA just outside of Washington D.C.
 Alexandria has been influenced by it’s proximity to the U.S. capital.
 Much of its population is working professionals in federal civil service, U.S. military, or within one of the many companies which provide contract services to the federal government.
 This environment lends itself to a high rate of turnover and a transient culture.

 He gave us some insight into how their church has positioned itself in their community and how they handle people moving in and out of their church often.

 It is easy to see the summer as a time of recharge and reset, but it is also easy to dread the summer and the ups and downs of people transitioning out of your church.
 If you are in a location that experiences high turnover, then you know what I am talking about.
 It is easy to see any situation as the problem it presents, but I believe that on the other side of a challenge may be an opportunity.

 For example, many of the contract jobs in DC begin and end in the summer.
 So people are leaving for their next assignment—that also means that people are coming to the city to begin their new season of life.

 As a church, we have to make sure that we look at every Sunday as an opportunity to create an environment and spaces for the surprising work of the Holy Spirit.
 Every Sunday matters because every Sunday provides the opportunity for people to take their next step.